brookefzy/pitaya/HousingPricePredictor/README.md

 * Learn to use permutation importance to analyze feature importance for individual feature
 * Understand SHAPLEY Values, partial dependence plot
 * **Self-guide**: the student should use a different non-linear model and get the result for the test dataset provided by the exercise.

+### 4. Case presentation
+* Using the nonlinear model to estimate bus risk factors

 ## Reading list
 ### MUST READ: